KSAL (AM): Early years

-KSAL became a affiliate of the NBC Blue Network, carrying its schedule of dramas, comedies, news and sports.
+KSAL became an affiliate of the NBC Blue Network, carrying its schedule of dramas, comedies, news and sports.
 The Blue Network later became the ABC Radio Network.
 When network programming moved to television, KSAL switched to a full service, middle of the road format, with popular adult music, news and sports.
-Through the 1970s, 80s and 90s, KSAL stayed with ABC as an ABC Information Network affiliate.
+Through the 1970s, 1980s and 1990s, KSAL stayed with ABC as an ABC Information Network affiliate.

 Personalities

 One of KSAL's first personalities was Ken Jennison.
-He started his professional radio career (after 4 years at Kansas State University) in 1949.
+He started his professional radio career (after four years at Kansas State University) in 1949.
 He began as a copywriter, putting together daily "logbooks" that tracked each day's broadcast from the moment the station went on the air at 6 a.m. to when it signed off with the "Star-Spangled Banner" at midnight.

 "Everything was written down -- programs, commercials, introductions, music selection -- everything was in that book," Jennison said.
 "It would be given to the announcer, and he would follow it exactly.
 If you had a news break at 3 p.m., you had to time it out right."

 In the early 1960s, tape was introduced.
 Announcements and commercials would be prerecorded on cassette tapes, Jennison said, and that took some of the pressure off disc jockeys.

 Live music also was a staple in the early days of radio.
 A popular program of the 1960s was the Sonny Slater show, which featured musicians playing live at the studio at noon on Saturdays.
 Live music programs didn't last long on local radio.
 "It was difficult to fill up a program with live music all the time," Jennison said.

 Adding an FM station

 In May 1974, KSAL added an FM station at 93.7 MHz.
-Its call letters were KYEZ, with the EZ standing for Easy Listening music.
+Its call letters were KYEZ, with the EZ standing for easy listening music.
 That station also joined ABC as an ABC-FM News affiliate.
 Much of its original programming was automated quarter hour sweeps of beautiful music.
 Today it is a country music station.

 In the 1980s, KSAL was the only radio station in the area that had its own color weather radar that could help predict when thunderstorms were entering a certain area.

 Switch to news-talk

-As music listening moved to the FM dial in the 1980s and 90s, KSAL began airing more talk programming, in addition to music.
-In April 1996, music programming on KSAL ended and the station format was changed into news-talk.
+As music listening moved to the FM dial in the 1980s and 1990s, KSAL began airing more talk programming, in addition to music.
+In April 1994, music programming on KSAL ended and the station format was changed into news-talk.

 KSAL also concentrates on local high school and regional sports.
 In addition to area high school football and other sports coverage, KSAL is the network affiliate for Kansas State University sports and Kansas City Royals baseball for the Salina area.